comics-asiis/ToxicPeptidePrediction/README.md

   python toxteller.py <SEQUENCE_FILE_PATH>
 ```

-As a toy example, users can copy the following 4 lines of text, paste it into a TXT file, and name the file as "example.fasta":
+As a toy example, users can copy the following text representing two sample peptides in FASTA format, paste it into a TXT file, and name the file as "example.fasta":
 ```
 >seq1
 GCCSNPVCHLEHSNLC